nemo-ufes/tptp-editor-eclipse-plugin/README.md

 ## Installing

-Download Eclipse (I'ved tested it in Eclipse 2021-09) and install it.

-Open Eclipse and go to "Help->Install New Software...".
+Open Eclipse and go to "Help->Install New Software..."

 Select "Add..." and then "Archive..."
-Point to the `br.ufes.inf.nemo.teep.repository-1.0.0-SNAPSHOT.zip` file you downloaded from [releases].
+Point to the `br.ufes.inf.nemo.teep.repository-1.0.0-SNAPSHOT.zip` file you downloaded from [releases](releases).
 You may optionally give a name to the repository (say "Teep local repository.")

 Select then the "Tptp" feature and click "Next>" and "Finish".
 Eclipse will calculate all the required dependencies and install them.
 It will warn you that you are installing unsigned software.
 Click "Install Anyway" and restart Eclipse.

 ## Usage

 In Eclipse, select "File->New->Project..." and create a "General" "Project".

 Select "File->New->File..." and create a file with the extension `.p`.
 You will be aspect to convert the projecto to an Xtext project.
 Click on "Yes".
-You file will be ready for editing.
+Your file will then be ready for editing.

-When you save a file it teep will generate several files under `src-gen`.
+When you save a file, teep will generate several output files under `src-gen` (`.clif`, `.tex`, `.html`, `.txt`).

 Example TPTP specifications written in teep can be found in <https://github.com/nemo-ufes/ufo-types> and <https://github.com/nemo-ufes/mlt-ontology>.

 Once you are ready, use theorem provers at [System on TPTP](http://www.tptp.org/cgi-bin/SystemOnTPTP).
 (Hint: only one conjecture at a time is admitted by the system, comment all conjectures not under scrutiny with `%`.)

+If you find teep useful, please let me know <mailto:jpalmeida@ieee.org>.

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.